-Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method inyear?
-Provision for liabilities Provisions are made where an event has taken place that gives the Authority a legal or constructive obligation that probably requires settlement. by a transfer of economic benefits or service potential, and a reliable estimate can be made of the value.
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether Manage ment have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Provisions for liabilities Provisions are made where an event has taken place that gives the Authority a legal or constructive obligation that probably requires settlement, by a transfer of economic benefits or service potential, and and a reliable estimate made of the value.
 Provisions are charged as an expense to the appropriate service line in the CIES in the year that the Authority becomes aware of the obligation, and are measured at the best estimate at the balance sheet date of the expenditure required to settle the obligation, taking into account relevant risks and uncertainties.
 Charged in the year that the Authority becomes aware of the obligation.
-A calculation is made by the Senior members of the finance team based upon information from third parties, e.g. insurers, solicitors.
+A Calculation is made by Senior members of the finance team based upon information from third parties e.g. insurers, solicitors.
 No Estimated settlements are reviewed at the end of each financial year - where it becomes less than probable that a transfer of economic benefits will now be required (or a lower settlement than anticipated is made), the provision is reversed and credited back to the relevant service.
 Where some or all of the payment required to settle a provision is expected to be recovered from another party (e.g. from an insurance claim), this is only recognised as income for the relevant service if it is virtually certain that reimbursement will be received by the Authority.
-No Measuremen t of Financial Instruments The Authority values financial instruments at fair value based upon current conditions and Senior Finance team judgement.
-An estimate is made by Senior members of the finance team.
-No The Authority does not have many balances which are required to be disclosed as a financial instrument.
-Considered straight forward with a low degree of estimation required.
 No